 Habit: Hippomane mancinella grows as a tree to 20 meters in height with a trunk to 50 cm.
 The leaves are arranged alternately, to 12 cm in length, oval – suborbicular with an acute to apiculate apex and a crenate/serrulate leaf margin.
 On the petiole at the base of the lamina is a circular gland.
 There is a pair of stipules at node.
 The leaves and stemsproduce a milky latex.

-The actinomorphic monoecious flowers are arranged in terminal spikes.
+Hippomane mancinella is monoecious.
+The incomplete, imperfect, actinomorphic flowers are arranged in terminal spikes.
 The staminate flowers occur above the carpellate flowers on the rachis.
 Below each group of flowers is a large bract.

 The staminate flowers occur in groups of 8-15 and are subtended by 2 glands.
 They have a highly reduced calyx (1 bract with 2-3 lobes) and no corolla.
 There are 2 stamens and no carpels.